olliw42/mLRS-docu/docs/MSPX.md

 - For INAV 7.1 and earlier, MspX does not fully comply with MSP functional design rules and might not work properly with GCS applications.
 This includes e.g. MWPTools.
 In these cases, mLRS can be set into transparent mode by setting "Rx Ser Link Mode" = "transp." (the below features of MspX will then not be avaiable).
 - It is highly recommended to use INAV 8 or later, although MspX has also been tested with INAV 7.1.
 - INAV Configurator is assumed as ground control station, and INAV Lua app on the radio.
-- Link statistics and information such as RSSI, LQ, SNR, etc. are provided to the FC only on INAV 8.0 and higher.
+- Link statistics and information such as RSSI, LQ, SNR, etc. are provided to the FC only on INAV 8 and higher.
 More info can be found [here](https://github.com/iNavFlight/inav/pull/10451).
-- RC Rate will be limited to 37Hz in 2.4GHz FLRC mode (see INAV 8 Summary).
+- RC Rate will be limited to 37Hz in 2.4GHz FLRC mode when using MspX (see INAV 8 summary).

 ## mLRS Receiver Configuration

 #### MspX

-MspX is enabled by this setting in the receiver:
+For enabling MspX set:

 - "Rx Ser Link Mode" = "mspX"
 - "Ser Baudrate" = "115200" or "230400" (for INAV 8 and later)